 - Use medium heat and a dry, small skillet.
 Brown flour stirring constantly with a fork until medium brown, about the color of walnut shells.
 Watch carefully, to prevent burning.
 If it does burn, throw it out and begin again with fresh flour.

 - Heat a deep cast iron skillet or Dutch oven over medium-high heat.
 Test the temperature of the pan by lightly gently tapping the top edge of the pan with the tip of your index finger.
 Heat the oil in the hot pan until it begins to sizzle and turn heat down to medium.
-Add the chicken cubes or shrimp, vegetables, garlic, herbs and pepper and stir until lightly browned.
+Add the chicken cubes, shrimp, vegetables, garlic, herbs and pepper and stir until lightly browned.

 - Add the browned flour and stir until all ingredients are evenly coated with the flour.
 Reduce the burner temperature as required to keep from burning ingredients.